thecodersguilduk/tcg_site/site/blog/5-top-tips-for-landing-a-tech-job-in-2021.md

 There are hundreds of different tech jobs out there these days.
 The industry is so vast and ever-expanding, so even if you train to become a developer there are a huge number of different languages and frameworks you could specialise in.

-We’d suggest doing your research into the current tech landscape and decide what role you’d be most interested in, and try to stay focused on that.
+Make sure to do your research into the current tech landscape first and decide what role you’d be most interested in, and try to stay focused on that.

 For example, if you’re an observant, curious person with good attention to detail, or have a particularly process-driven way of thinking, chances are you’d make a great software tester.